-z15 T01 implements a faster dynamic memory reallocation mechanism, which is especially useful during service operations (EDA and CDR).
-PR/SM controls the reassignment of the content of a specific physical memory array in one CPC drawer to a physical memory array in another CPC drawer.
+z15 T02 Max65 is the first single frame system that implements dynamic memory reallocation mechanism, which is especially useful during service operations (EDA and CDR).
+PR/SM controls the reassignment of the content of a specific physical memory array in one CPC drawer to a physical memory array in the other CPC drawer.
 To do accomplish this task, PR/SM uses all the available physical memory in the system.
 This memory includes the memory that is not in use by the system that is available but not purchased by the client, and the planned memory options, if installed.